 In it’s basic form, it can be described like this.

 They either join an affiliate network to manage their program for them, or start their own “in house” affiliate program.

-When an affiliate joins the program, they are given access to various promotional materials such as banners and referral links to products.
+When they join the program, they are given access to various promotional materials such as banners and referral links to products.

-The affiliate then starts to promote the companies products on their blogs and social media using the banners and referral links.
+They then start to promote the companies products on their blogs and social media using the banners and referral links.

 Anytime someone goes through the links or banners, the special code built into them informs the company that a certain affiliate referred the sale.

-If an affiliate program pays 10% commission and an affiliate refers $50,000 in sales to the company.
+If an affiliate program pays 10% commission and a blogger refers $50,000 in sales to the company.

 How To Do Affiliate Marketing

 Affiliate Marketing can be done in a variety of different ways, usually used in combination.